 So, what does stretching actually do?

 Research has also suggested that this type of stretching is best avoided pre activity.
-It is suggested it can actually inhibit performance, particularly for sports that require power or speed- think sprinting or a heavy lift.
-What’s more this type of stretch won’t prevent injuries but is useful for muscle strain recovery.
+It is suggested it can actually inhibit performance, particularly for sports that require power or speed – think sprinting or a heavy lift.
+What’s more this type of stretch won’t prevent injuries but it is useful for muscle strain recovery.

-Next lets look at dynamic stretching.
+Next let’s look at dynamic stretching.
 This is where we tend to move in and out of a movement that usually mimics the activity you are about to perform.
 This type of stretching is my favourite because it will also encourage blood flow to the working muscles which has more potential to help improve performance.
-I find its also gentler, less risk of over stretching.
-In some way’s links in with some of the Pilates movements, such as The Saw, Spine Twist, Hip Twists, Spine Stretch Forwards and Roll Down.
+I find it’s also gentler – less risk of overstretching.
+In some ways it links in with some of the Pilates movements, such as The Saw, Spine Twist, Hip Twists, Spine Stretch Forwards and Roll Down.

-Then there is my other favourite type of stretch with is PNF, specifically MET (muscle energy techniques).
+Then there is my other favourite type of stretch which is PNF (Proprioceptive Neuromuscular Facilitation), specifically MET (muscle energy techniques).
 This is where you ‘push’ or contract a muscle against a resistance, such as when a trainer might hold your leg and push down to stretch your hamstrings.
 The research on this one suggests that this can help the brain to reset where it believes the end range of a muscle is.

-MET’s can be quite gentle too, but you must remember to breath!
+MET’s can be quite gentle too, but you must remember to breathe!
 The contraction doesn’t even need to be hard; some suggest around 10% of a full effort.
 And the time held again can be anywhere from 3-7 seconds.
-I use this one a lot in massage as it can really help to move past, ‘barriers’ in movement.
+I use this one a lot in massage as it can really help to move past ‘barriers’ in movement.

-So, stretching can have its uses for such but it does really depend on what you are trying to achieve.
+So, stretching can have its uses as such, but it does really depend on what you are trying to achieve.
 What I have found especially useful is to change the mind set of HOW we stretch.

-By taking it slow and steady we can then teach allow the brain to help reset our system into allowing more range at out joints without pain.
+By taking it slow and steady we can then teach the brain to help reset our system, allowing more range at our joints without pain.
 However, it is important to remember that our bodies are all different.
-Depending on the shape, size and position of our bones, can dictate massively our sense of flexibility.
-Some of use are naturally longer in muscle length than other.
+The shape, size and position of our bones can dictate massively our sense of flexibility.
+Some of us are naturally longer in muscle length than others.
 What is more important is that we have the required flexibility and mobility to allow us to go about our daily tasks without pain.